Avoiding Disk Overload

 If the hard disk cannot read or write audio quickly enough, you may hear dropouts.
-In this case you'll see the Disk Overload indicator turn orange.
+In this case you'll see the Disk Overload (D) indicator turn orange.
 This is more likely to occur if triggering multiple large audio files at once.
 Check the following tips to try and avoid disk overload.

 RAM mode is also available as an option when using Multisample libraries in Sampler.